karayabin/universe-snapshot/universe/Ling/Light_BreezeGenerator/doc/api/Ling/Light_BreezeGenerator/Generator/LingBreezeGenerator2/getUniqueIndexesVariables.md

 Returns an array of useful variables sets based on the unique indexes array (one set per unique indexes entry is returned).

-Each set contains the following entries:
+Each set contains at least the following entries (see the source code for all details):

 - byString: the string to append to a method name based on unique indexes.
         Ex: